Home / Bone & Joint / Bunions: More than just a toe problem

 You can do things at home to keep your foot comfortable and possibly prevent a bunion from getting worse.

-Supportive shoes and special arch support insoles may prevent bunions from getting worse by reducing over pronation.
+Supportive shoes and special arch support insoles may prevent bunions from getting worse by reducing excessive pronation.
 Look for shoes with a wider toe box that provides more room for the bunion.

 Surgery can help painful bunions